Sunshine (Latto song): Composition

 It's very artistic.
 It's a fresh sound, fresh topic.
 It feels good.
 I personally think this sound on "Sunshine" could be a movie soundtrack, or on a TV show.
 It just feels so good.
 I could see it being background music for so many different scenes, and I think it's very commercial.
 Your grandma can listen to it or your ratchet cousin that stays in the hood.

 The production of the song contains brass and backing choir vocals.
 Lyrically, "Sunshine" focuses on the artists' successes as they challenge their enemies.
 In the chorus, Latto half-sings and half-raps about people who were disloyal to her during her come-up: "Pray for my enemies, Lord, I need clarity / They ain't got empathy for me, they stare at me / They used my couch when they needed the therapy / Took what they needed but never took care of me / They saw a dollar sign, treat me like currency / Kill all they hopes and dreams if they want murder me / Sunshine on me".
 She continues her verse with a melodic delivery and criticism to her haters, in addition to a triple entendre with regard to Stevie Wonder and Wonder Bread ("These niggas Stevie to the come up / Went got my bread up, let 'em wonder") and wordplay in reference to the song "Frontin'" by Pharrell Williams ("Big Latto for real, I ain't never done fronted").
-The following verse is performed by Lil Wayne, who references Phoenix Suns basketball player Devin Booker and the Will Smith–Chris Rock slapping incident ("This Siggy get jiggy with niggas / Don't make me Will Smith me a nigga").
+The following verse is performed by Lil Wayne, who references Phoenix Suns basketball player Devin Booker and the Chris Rock–Will Smith slapping incident ("This Siggy get jiggy with niggas / Don't make me Will Smith me a nigga").
 Childish Gambino provides the last verse, in which he acknowledges his absence in the rap game over the past few years ("I'm sweeter at rapping like what the fuck happened? / Came back and he's snapping, came back with a passion").